edgarroman/zappa-django-guide/docs/walk_database.md

 ### Use another DB Service

 There as some other database services such as DynamoDB.
-Depending on the capabilities of the service, you may or may need the subnet information.
+Depending on the capabilities of the service, you may or may not need the subnet information.

 ## Provision your RDS Database in AWS